Skip to content

 These mean that nursing care becomes a requirement.
 A decision may be made to move from assisted independent living to more permanent care or a nursing home.
 Although the person may not communicate effectively, there are many cases when the five senses are stimulated and the reactions are favourable.
 Music has been shown to bring delight and rememberance to those with Alzheimer’s Disease, as can particular smells, touch via a gentle hug or a hand massage, a soothing friendly voice and a cheerful smile.

-At Comfort Keepers, we aim to provide a planned and comprehensive care plan tailored to the individual to ensure appropriate and specialised care is delivered, whatever stage and changes a client is experiencing.
+At Comfort Keepers, we provide a planned and comprehensive Personal Support Plan.
+We tailor this to the individual to make sure we deliver appropriate and specialised care, even when a client’s condition and stage changes.
 More support and care will be needed as time goes on and our carers note any changes so that the care plan can be adjusted as necessary.
 44,000 people in Ireland are experiencing some level of dementia and while this is projected to increase as we all live longer, care will always be available.

 Want to find out more about what care services suit your needs best?